YouTube star MrBeast sues his food-delivery service over ‘poor quality’ items

 YouTube star MrBeast has sued his food-delivery service for his brand, MrBeast Burger, with claims that the company sent customers food that was “inedible” and “low quality”.

-According to court documents obtained by People, the philanthropist - whose real name is James Stephen Donaldson - has filed the lawsuit against Virtual Dining Concepts.
+According to court documents obtained by The Independent, the philanthropist - whose real name is James Stephen Donaldson - has filed the lawsuit against Virtual Dining Concepts.
 He first partnered with the company in 2020, when he launched the MrBeast Burger, making his brand a delivery-only restaurant.

 However, in his lawsuit, MrBeast claimed that Virtual Dining Concepts hadn’t been prioritising the “quality” of his company’s food.

-“Virtual Dining Concepts was more focused on rapidly expanding the business as a way to pitch the virtual restaurant model to other celebrities for its own benefit, it was not focused on controlling the quality of the MrBeast Burger customer experience and products,” the complaint alleged.
+“Virtual Dining Concepts was more focused on rapidly expanding the business as a way to pitch the virtual restaurant model to other celebrities for its own benefit, it was not focused on controlling the quality of the MrBeast Burger customer experience and products” the complaint alleged.
+“This is despite numerous objections by MrBeast, whose complaints about quality control fell on deaf ears”.

-The lawsuit also claimed that MrBeast’s “complaints about quality control fell on deaf ears”.
-The legal document noted that these complaints have ultimately impacted the YouTuber’s reputation.
+The legal document also noted that these complaints about the company have ultimately impacted the YouTuber’s reputation.

 “As a result, MrBeast Burger has been regarded as a misleading, poor reflection of the MrBeast brand that provides low-quality products to customers that are delivered late, in unbranded packaging, fail to include the ordered items, and in some instances, were inedible,” the complaint continued.

-According to People, the lawsuit also includes the negative reviews that MrBeast Burger’s items have received.
-Some of the “thousands” of reviews are about raw meat, cold food, and deliveries arriving in damaged packaging.
+The lawsuit also includes the negative reviews that MrBeast Burger’s items have received.
+Some of the “thousands” of reviews are cold food, and deliveries arriving in damaged packaging.
 The publication specified that one review in the lawsuit read: “It is sad that MrBeast would put his name on this.”

-MrBeast’s complaint in the lawsuit also alleged that he’s been the one “who has borne the brunt of the (justified) attacks and criticisms,” and not Virtual Dining Concepts.
+MrBeast’s complaint in the lawsuit also alleged that “because the entire business is based on the tremendous global value of the MrBeast brand”, the YouTuber is the one “who has borne the brunt of the (justified) attacks and criticisms,” and not Virtual Dining Concepts.

 “MrBeast made every effort to cause Virtual Dining Concepts to fix these significant quality control problems as soon as he learned of them, but they refused and/or were incapable,” the lawsuit continued.